humaed-aalam/Teddy-and-Heart/README.md

 # Teddy-and-Heart
-Made using only HTML & some CSS properties and nothing else
+## Made using only HTML & some CSS properties and nothing else.